ananthp/beautifulnote/blog/_posts/2017-12-03-carnatic-swarasthanas.markdown

 Of course, the same logic applies to *Dha* and *Ni*.

-If you are interested in Carnatic Swarasthanas, try <a {{ site.new_tab }} href='https://play.google.com/store/apps/details?id=org.kuyil.sadhakam'>Sādhakam: Carnatic Swara Gnanam Practice</a> (android app).
+If you are interested in Carnatic Swarasthanas, try <a {{ site.new_tab }} href='{{ site.sadhakam_app_link }}'>Sādhakam: Carnatic Swara Gnanam Practice</a> (android app).
 It trains you to recognize swarasthanas you hear.
 It works with all 16 swarasthanas as listed in the table, with correct numbers and short forms.
 Sādhakam only plays swarasthana combinations that are meaningful in Carnatic music and avoids all invalid combinations.
 See <a href='{{ site.base_url }}{% post_url /blog/2017-07-13-sadhakam-building-up-swara-gnanam %}'>this post</a> to know how Sādhakam app can help you to improve your swara gnanam.